 - Soul Man - Blues Brothers: Another R&B classic, known to everyone.
 This version, from the Blues Brothers movie, could be used to introduce the honoree.

 - Work is Overrated - Chicago Skinny: The title says it all.
 This one could serve as a blues version of 9 to 5 if Dolly Parton is not your retiree's cup of tea.

 - You Should Stay I Should Go - Joanne Shaw Taylor: The repetition of the title lyrics in this contemporary relationship song will speak volumes on behalf of the guest of honor.

 Country Songs for Retirement

-- 9 to 5 - Dolly Parton: Speaking of Dolly, this song may be a cliché, but it resonates with everyone and will do so with the crowd at your gala.
+- 9 to 5 - Dolly Parton: While this song may be a cliché, it resonates with everyone and will do so with the crowd at your gala.

 - Blue Skies - Willie Nelson: For a slightly more laid-back approach to the retiree's future, this timeless classic is perfect for a "slow dance" change of pace.

 - Get a Haircut and Get a Real Job- George Thorogood: This country rock anthem could serve as a parting shot or a look back at days long past.

 - Happy Trails - Roy Rogers: As background music for a closing slideshow, this childhood favorite could provide the perfect ending to a perfect evening.